Alfred Métraux: Accomplishments

 Métraux published landmark studies of South American Indians including the Incas, Haitian voodoo and the ancient cultures of Easter Island.
 He participated in the framing of the United Nations Universal Declaration of Human Rights and later as director of the Dept. of Social Sciences at UNESCO, he presided over a series of studies which resulted in several publications aiming to prove the absence of scientific foundation to theories of racial superiority.
 The 1951 UNESCO Statement on the Nature of Race and Race Differences enshrined these findings.
 A dedicated anthropologist and humanitarian, he brought the brilliance of South American Indian cultures to light, solved the mysteries of Easter Island, taught the world about Voodoo, and defined the United Nations' stand against racism.
 His books include Voodoo, The History of the Incas and Easter Island.

-Alfred Métraux took his own life by an overdose of barbiturates.
-On 20 April 1963, Alfred Métraux's corpse was discovered near the Chateaux de la Madeleine in the Vallee de Chevreuse about 30 km outside of Paris.

 At the time of his death, he was Professor of South American Anthropology at the École Pratique des Hautes Etudes, Paris.

 Personal life

 Métraux was married three times.
 Each of his wives was in a different way a scientific collaborator.
 His first wife, Eva Spiro Métraux, translated anthropological materials from English to French.
 His second wife, Rhoda Bubendey Métraux did research with him in Mexico, Argentina, and Haiti and was a well known anthropologist.
 He also married Fernande Schulmann who accompanied him to Chile, Peru, and Brazil and who planned to work with him in Paraguay.

+Métraux committed suicide by an overdose of barbiturates.
+On 20 April 1963, his corpse was discovered near the Chateaux de la Madeleine in the Vallee de Chevreuse about 30 km outside of Paris.

 He was survived also by his brother, Guy Métraux (1919-2000) of Paris, his sister, Vera Conne (1920-2009) of Lausanne, and by two sons: Eric Métraux (1927–92) from his first marriage, and Daniel Alfred Métraux (born 1948), the son of Rhoda Métraux.